- Send with Email

 EEA and Norway Grants

-The FRA cooperates with the EEA and Norway Grants and the EU Agency for Fundamental Rights (FRA) to complement each other’s work and enable public authorities and civil society to tackle fundamental rights’ issues on the ground.
+The FRA cooperates with the EEA and Norway Grants to complement each other’s work and enable public authorities and civil society to tackle fundamental rights’ issues on the ground.
 The cooperation focusses on the promotion of Roma inclusion, supporting responses to hate crime by public authorities and civil society and follow-up to FRA's survey on gender-based violence.
 The EEA and Norway Grants have a strong focus on strengthening fundamental and human rights, combating social exclusion and all forms of discrimination in many of their funded programmes.
 The Grants were also a key partner at the Fundamental Rights Conference 'Combating Hate Crime in the EU' organised by FRA in Vilnius in November 2013.